Harpriyaminhas/Harpriyaminhas/README.md

 I am a PhD scholar at the Indian Institute of Technology Indore, working under the supervision of **Prof. Biswarup Pathak**.
 My research lies at the interface of **quantum mechanics**, **machine learning**, and **materials informatics**, with a focus on **thermoelectrics**, **phonon transport**, and **heterogeneous catalysis**.

-> **PhD Topic:** _"First-principles and machine learning-based study for Extreme Ends of Thermal Conductivity for Nanoscale Heat Conduction and Thermoelectrics"_

 ---